JoumanaE/.github/.github/ISSUE_TEMPLATE/title-description-resources-issues.md

 ---
-name: 🐛 Content Issue Template
+name: 🐛 Title, Description & Resources Template Issue.
 about: This template is to report issues related to a specific lesson segment.
 The issue should be related to a lesson title, description or resource.
 title: "[Content issue template for lesson title, description & resources] "
 labels: lesson-title-change, description-change, resources.